roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

         -   Bind EIP: You can select an existing elastic IP address \(EIP\) or create one.

-            The API server restarts after you bind an EIP to the API server.
+            The API server restarts after you map an EIP to the API server.
 We recommend that you do not perform operations on the cluster during the restart process.

-        -   Unbind EIP: You cannot access the API server over the Internet after you unbind the EIP.
+        -   Unbind EIP: You cannot access the API server over the Internet after you remove mapping.

-            The API server restarts after you unbind the EIP from the API server.
+            The API server restarts after you remove mapping of the EIP from the API server.
 We recommend that you do not perform operations on the cluster during the restart process.

     -   **API Server Internal Endpoint**: the IP address and port that the API server uses to provide services within the cluster.
 The IP address belongs to the Server Load Balancer \(SLB\) instance that is bound to the cluster.
     -   **Testing Domain**: the domain name that is used to test Services.
 The suffix of the domain name is `<cluster_id>.<region_id>.alicontainer.com`.